Ears Nose and Throat

 Differential Diagnosis: (what else can it be) includes: Bad tooth, Severe anxiety, Sleep apnea, Osteoarthritis in general.

 Conservative Treatment: Conservative Treatment options include mouth brace, exercise consisting of stretching and manual movement of the TMJ may improve maximal mouth opening and reduce pain.
 If that does not work, then symptomatic relief with pharmacological agents such as NSAIDs, muscle relaxers, corticosteroids, and antidepressants to reduce TMD pain.
 Injection Treatments: Steroid injections or Hyaluronic acid (HA).
 HA is only temporary and not as good as PRP.
 Some research shows that PRP injections are better than Injection of with or without Arthrocentesis with or without PRP.
-The latest, and experimental treatment options that we offer at Phenicell Regenerative Institute are Stem cells or exosome injection.
-Stem Cells can be from your own body if you are 55 years old or younger.
+The latest, and experimental treatment options that we offer at Phenicell Regenerative Institute are natural biologics or exosome injection.
+Natural biologics can be from your own body if you are 55 years old or younger.
 Or you can opt for potent umbilical cord mesenchymal cells from other woman to be direct injection into the TM joint.
 Another reasonable experimental option is Exosomes directly injected into the TM joint.
-Exosomes are nanoparticles of genetic material that come from stem cells.
+Exosomes are nanoparticles of genetic material that come from natural biologics.
 Contact our office for more information.

 1.)
 Zotti F, Albanese M, Rodella LF, Nocini PF.
 Platelet-Rich Plasma in Treatment of Temporomandibular Joint Dysfunctions: Narrative Review.
 Int J Mol Sci.
 2019 Jan 11;20(2):277.